EDF Renewables Corriemoillie Wind Farm Community Fund (Marybank, Scatwell & Strathconon)

 - Malcolm Sutherland

-Foundation Scotland will assess your application, including how it meets with the above criteria, and provide a report to the Panel who will decide on your application.
-The Panel normally meet around six to seven weeks after each application deadline, in March and September.
+Foundation Scotland will assess your application, including how it meets the above criteria, and provide a report to the Panel who will decide on your application.
+The Panel normally meet around six to seven weeks after each application deadline, in March and October.
+Applications may be considered by email between rounds if there is particular urgency and agreement from the panel to use this process.
+Contact the Fund Adviser to discuss.

 More information on the award making process is available here.